 The Peconic Land Trust, a 501(c)(3) nonprofit organization, was established in 1983 by John v.H.
 Halsey and a small group of local residents to ensure the protection of Long Island’s working farms, natural lands, and heritage.
-Since 1983, the Trust has worked diligently with landowners, communities, municipalities, and partner organizations to protect more than 10,000 acres of land, conserving more working farms on Long Island than any other private conservation organization, and securing millions of dollars from the public and private sector for land protection.
+Since 1983, the Trust has worked diligently with landowners, communities, municipalities, and partner organizations to protect nearly 11,000 acres of land, conserving more working farms on Long Island than any other private conservation organization, and securing millions of dollars from the public and private sector for land protection.
 What this means to you:

 Land Conservation Benefits the Community

 The Trust’s important work benefits the people and communities of Long Island by helping to protect our area’s scenic beauty and rural heritage.
 The Trust’s work to conserve these natural resources will have significant impact for generations to come:

 - Natural lands and wildlife habitats: provide bio-diversity

 - Wetlands and bays: provide clean and productive water resources

 In addition to land protection, we know the importance of stewardship.
 Trust staff members employ innovative techniques to help farmers, landowners, and municipalities maintain the natural resources of Long Island.
 Our current stewardship projects include:

 - Shellfisher Preserve, restoration of this historic shellfish farm includes providing seed clams, oysters, and scallops for local bays and preparing the facility for direct sales to local businesses and consumers;